japoveda10/datascience/1. Python/Intro to Python course/README.md

 # Intro to Python for Data Science
-This repository has some Python programs I made for the intro to Python for Data Science course.
+This repository has the Python programs I made for the intro to Python for Data Science course.

 # What does it have?

-1. BMI program
+1. <b>BMI program:</b> Calculates the BMI of the user.
-2. Fruits list program
+2. <b>Fruits list program:</b> Program to practice lists manipulation.